University of Warwick: Twenty-first century

-In April 2012 it was announced that Warwick would be the only European university participating in the Center for Urban Science and Progress, an applied science research institute to be based in New York consisting of an international consortium of universities and technology companies led by New York University and NYU-Poly.
+In April 2012, it was announced that Warwick would be the only European university participating in the Center for Urban Science and Progress, an applied science research institute to be based in New York consisting of an international consortium of universities and technology companies led by New York University and NYU-Poly.
 In August 2012, Warwick and five other Midlands-based universities—Aston University, the University of Birmingham, the University of Leicester, Loughborough University and the University of Nottingham—formed the M5 Group, a regional bloc intended to maximise the member institutions' research income and enable closer collaboration.

-In September 2013 it was announced that a new National Automotive Innovation Centre would be built by WMG at Warwick's main campus at a cost of £100 million, with £50 million to be contributed by Jaguar Land Rover and £30 million by Tata Motors.
+In September 2013, it was announced that a new National Automotive Innovation Centre would be built by WMG at Warwick's main campus at a cost of £100 million, with £50 million to be contributed by Jaguar Land Rover and £30 million by Tata Motors.
 The centre will open in Summer 2018.
+The building was opened by HRH The Prince of Wales on 18 February 2020.

-In July 2014, the government announced that Warwick would be the host for the £1 billion Advanced Propulsion Centre, a joint venture between the Automotive Council and industry.
-The ten-year programme intends to position the university and the UK as leaders in the field of research into the next generation of automotive technology.
+In July 2014, the government announced that Warwick would be the host for the £1 billion Advanced Propulsion Centre (APC), a non-profit organization that facilitates funding to UK-based research and development projects developing low-carbon emission powertrain technologies.
+The APC manages a £1 billion investment fund, which is jointly supplied by the automotive industry – via the Automotive Council – and the UK government through the Department for Business and Trade and managed by Innovate UK.

-In September 2015, Warwick celebrated its 50th anniversary (1965–2015) and was designated "University of the Year" by The Times and The Sunday Times.
+In September 2015, Warwick celebrated its 50th anniversary and was designated "University of the Year" by The Times and The Sunday Times.
+In December 2017, the university announced it would not continue with a project to open a Campus in Roseville, California.
+The university had spent £1.2 million on the project.

-In December 2017 the university announced it would not continue with a project to open a Campus in Roseville, California.
-The university had spent £1.2M on the project.
+In 2023, the students' union voted for all the union-run catering to offer all plant-based meals.
+The vote was supported in order to reduce climate change emissions.
+By the following academic year, the menus will be 50% vegan and then will be fully plant-based by 2027.
+It is the eighth student union at a U.K. university to adopt plant-based catering.

 Campus

-Warwick is located on the outskirts of Coventry, 5.5 km southwest of the city centre (and not in the town of Warwick as its name suggests).
+Warwick is located on the outskirts of Coventry, 5.5 km southwest of the city centre and not in the town of Warwick as its name suggests.
 The university's main site comprises three contiguous campuses, all within walking distance of each other.
 The university also owns a site in Wellesbourne, acquired in 2004 when it merged with Horticulture Research International.